-One of our roles as a healthcare provider is to help make our communities and our country stronger by providing education.
-Here are the key facts you need to know about the Affordable Care Act
+One of our roles as a healthcare provider is to help make our community healthier by providing relevant information and education.
+Here are the key facts you need to know about the Affordable Care Act:

-- Beginning Jan.
-1, 2014, the Affordable Care Act requires everyone to have health insurance.
+- The Affordable Care Act requires everyone to have health insurance, effective January 1, 2014.
 The goal is to make coverage more accessible and affordable for people who don’t have health insurance or who have limited coverage.

 - There are new, affordable insurance options available for people without insurance.